0x213F/website-0x213F/_posts/2022-07-14-how-to-be-an-owner.md

 follow these steps:

 1: over-hire
-2: "oops, we over-hired. now we have to do layoffs"
+1: "oops, we over-hired. now we have to do layoffs"
-3: dispose of the rusty cogs
+1: dispose of the rusty cogs
-4: instill both fear and gratitude into those that remain
+1: instill both fear and gratitude into those that remain
-5: repeat
+1: repeat

+## part eight: now it's your turn

+it is time for a self analysis. where is your company right now?